simon-ritchie/apysc/docstring_markdowns/apysc/_type/type_util.md

 **[Returns]**

 - `result`: bool
-  - If bool or Boolean value is specified, True will be returned.
+  - If bool or Boolean value is specified, this interface returns True.

 ## `is_float_or_number` function docstring

-Get a boolean value whether specified value is float or Nuber value.<hr>
+Get a boolean value whether a specified value is a float or Number value.<hr>

 **[Parameters]**